gingeleski/AMFParser/README.md

-# AMFParser
+# AMF parser for Fiddler

-AMFParser plugin for Fiddler2 web debugger.
-It can be used for parsing and displaying AMF data inside HTTP's POST requests and responses.
-To know more about AMF or Adobe Message Format, please refer to http://en.wikipedia.org/wiki/Action_Message_Format.
+AMF parser plugin for Fiddler proxy.
+Allows inspection of [Adobe Message Format](http://en.wikipedia.org/wiki/Action_Message_Format) in requests and responses.

-This project is to provide AMF binary POST data parser functionality to Fiddler2.
-It works as Fiddler2 addon and shows it's own tab inside Fiddler2 inspector tab.
-This addon can be very helpful when you need to parse and display what's inside AMF data.
+This works as a Fiddler addon and shows its own tab inside Fiddler's inspector.
+Off the shelf Fiddler does not parse or display what's inside AMF content.

-Currently it provides parsing functionality and experimental editing functionality.
+Currently this provides parsing and experimental editing functionalities.

 Old repository is left for reference purpose only: https://amfparser.codeplex.com/